What is a VA Loan?

 VA guidelines allow veterans to use their home-loan benefits a year or two after bankruptcy or foreclosure.

-“We look at the whole credit picture, what was the reason for the credit bankruptcy and where the borrower is now,” says John Bell, assistant director of loan policy at the VA.
+“We look at the whole credit picture, what was the reason for the credit bankruptcy and where the borrower is now,” says John Bell III, deputy director at the VA.

 VA loans are available only to finance a primary home.
 A VA loan cannot be used to purchase or refinance vacation and investment homes.

-The limit on VA loans vary by county, but it’s $417,000 in most parts of the country and up to $625,500 in high-cost areas in the continental United States and even higher in four counties in Hawaii.
+The limit on VA loans varies by county, but the maximum guaranty amount for 2018 is $453,100 and up to $679,650 in high-cost areas in the continental United States and even higher in parts of Hawaii.

 Another advantage of a VA loan is the assistance offered to struggling borrowers.
 If the borrower of a VA loan can’t make payments on the mortgage, the VA can negotiate with the lender on behalf of the borrower.